 A well-written code of conduct clarifies an organisation's values and principles, linking them with standards of professional conduct when it comes to the behaviour of the employees.
 As a result, codes of conduct set the benchmarks for companies to live up to.

 Additionally, a code can support employees in general decision making by giving them a structure to follow when it comes to company behaviour, allowing them to be prepared to handle ethical dilemmas in the workplace.
-It can also serve as a valuable reference for potential customers and clients by letting them know your values as a business, and as a result a healthy business relationship can flourish.

 Having a code of conduct can give employees a structure to follow from the moment they join the company, reducing the chances of problems coming up, but also making the process of dealing with issues a lot easier should the worst occur.
 There should be no ambiguity when it comes to a code of conduct, because as soon as lines are blurred, rules can be broken.